simonmcho/nouvly-sample/README.md

 The required fields for `GET`, `POST`, and `DELETE` methods are by design not in the README, so that you can check validation and the error states during QA/staging.

+## Sep 11, 2018
+1. Model for posts.
+Create, Read, Delete posts.
+Update can be worked on alone
+2. Using `Post` model with `posts` route, with validation